-Table 7-41 compares the City of Rocklin's RHNA to the site inventory capacity.
-This capacity is based on implementation of Program 10 which commits the City to rezoning 159.91 acres to accommodate the lower income housing need and 77.75 acres to accommodate the moderate-income housing need.
-Based on these rezones, projected ADUs, and approved projects, the City has a surplus of 301 units available to lower-income households (including extremely low-, very low-, and low-), 239 units available to moderate-income households, and 152 units available to above moderate-income households, a total surplus of 692 units.
+Table 7-39 compares the City of Rocklin's RHNA to the site inventory capacity.
+This capacity is based on implementation of Program 10 which commits the City to rezoning 205.72 acres to accommodate the lower income housing need and 77.75 acres to accommodate the moderate-income housing need.
+Based on these rezones the City has a surplus of 216 units available to lower-income households (including extremely low-, very low-, and low-), 297 units available to moderate-income households, and 152 units available to above moderate-income households, a total surplus of 665 units.

-Table 7-42 provides the characteristics of the available sites to accommodate the lower income RHNA, Table 7-43 lists sites to accommodate the moderate income RHNA and Table 7-44 includes capacity that will accommodate the City's above moderate RHNA.
-Tables 7-42 and 7-43 list the current zoning and General Plan Designation and the proposed changes per Program 10.
-The minimum density to meet the lower income RHNA will be 24 units per acre.
-Assumed density (realistic capacity) for the lower income RHNA is 30 units per acre.
-The Mixed Use Land Use designation allows up to 40 dwelling units per acre and there is no cap on density for sites designated as High Density Residential.
-Mixed use sites assume a realistic capacity of 12 units per acre.
+Table 7-40 provides the characteristics of the available sites to accommodate the lower income RHNA, Table 7-41 lists sites to accommodate the moderate income RHNA and Table 7-42 lists projects that will accommodate the City's above moderate RHNA.
+Tables 7-40 and 7-41 list the current zoning and General Plan Designation and the proposed changes per Program 10.